Philosophical zombie: Zombie arguments

 The above is a strong formulation of the zombie argument.
-There are other formulations of the zombies-type argument which follow the same general form.
-The premises of the general zombies argument are implied by the premises of all the specific zombie arguments.
+There are other formulations of zombie-type arguments that follow the same general form.
+The premises of the general zombie argument are implied by the premises of all the specific zombie arguments.

-A general zombies argument is in part motivated by potential disagreements between various anti-physicalist views.
+A general zombie argument is in part motivated by potential disagreements between various anti-physicalist views.
 For example, an anti-physicalist view can consistently assert that p-zombies are metaphysically impossible but that inverted qualia (such as inverted spectra) or absent qualia (partial zombiehood) are metaphysically possible.
-Premises regarding inverted qualia or partial zombiehood can substitute premises regarding p-zombies to produce variations of the zombie argument.
+Premises regarding inverted qualia or partial zombiehood can replace premises regarding p-zombies to produce variations of the zombie argument.

-The metaphysical possibility of a physically indistinguishable world with either inverted qualia or partial zombiehood would imply that physical truths do not metaphysically necessitate phenomenal truths.
+The metaphysical possibility of a physically indistinguishable world with either inverted qualia or partial zombiehood implies that physical truths do not metaphysically necessitate phenomenal truths.

-To formulate the general form of the zombies argument, take the sentence 'P' to be true if and only if the conjunct of all microphysical truths of our world obtain, take the sentence 'Q' to be true if some phenomenal truth, that obtains in the actual world, obtains.
+To construct the general form of the zombie argument, take the sentence P to be true if and only if the conjunct of all microphysical truths of our world obtain, and take the sentence Q to be true if some phenomenal truth that obtains in the actual world obtains.
 The general argument goes as follows.